// For interactive documentation and code auto-completion in editor

 import b4a from 'b4a' // Module for buffer-to-string and vice-versa conversions

-const { teardown, updates } = Pear // Cleanup and updates function
+const { teardown, updates } = Pear // Functions for cleanup and updates

 const swarm = new Hyperswarm()